 Meanwhile, in the café car, the businesswoman and I got into a good conversation about the differential abilities and performance of boys and girls at school and of men and women in organizations.
 Normally I would have proposed that she and I exchange business cards, continue our conversation on some other occasion.
 Although it is highly unlikely we would have had sex, we were well on our way to having the thought cross one or both of our minds.

 But she was eager to meet her family for dinner and get on the boat, and I wanted to get to my New York apartment, my teenage son, my own bed and sleep.
 And my goals were being well met until, back home, around midnight, the college kids and med students once again began congregating in the park-like space surrounding my apartment building.
 Emboldened by alcohol, short skirts, breast flesh, the males were roaring, and the females, in their turn were crying out—attracting and fending off male advances.
-It was a while before security staff bothered to disperse the roving bands, whereupon I still had to fall back asleep.
+It was a while before security staff bothered to disperse the roving bands, and then I still had to fall back asleep.
 In the early morning hours, I heard the tender animal sounds of a young female—perhaps on her back, buttocks red, labia swollen—on one of the cement chess tables below.

 Later that weekend I went to a meeting of a scholarly professional association.
 It was held in the apartment of one of the board members.
 I rode my bike there—six or seven miles.
 When I arrived—flushed from the exercise and with my backpack—the hostess said it looked like I had been hiking.
 Through the jungle, I might now say.